Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Jorell:

-Parameterization makes testing easier through the use of data driven testing methodology.
+Parameterization makes testing easier through the use of data-driven testing methodologies.
 In this fashion, a user just has to write one script and parameterize it instead of writing multiple scripts.

 Steve: